-The book is the latest, and most comprehensive of the Gallery’s interpretive Keith projects.
+This copy is and most comprehensive of the Gallery’s interpretive Keith projects.
 232 pages, 266 color illustrations.

 When William Keith arrives in California in 1859, he begins a fifty-year artistic and emotional journey.
 His early paintings strive to capture the drama of the Western wilderness.
 But by the 1890s, Keith paints subtle, intimate landscapes that reveal his artistic and spiritual maturity.
 In this documentary, more than fifty of Keith's paintings show the range of his artistic vision.
 Historic photographs, footage of California scenes today, and the words of the artist, his friend John Muir, and their contemporaries help tell the story of this remarkable artist and his times.
-An important addition to the library of works about the late 19th century master artist, the comprehensive, educational and entertaining presentation juxtaposes rare archival photographs with spectacular contemporary footage of the Western wilderness, extensive presentation of Keith’s paintings, and the words of John Muir, Keith, and others.
-The DVD is an essential addition to the library of serious collectors and connoisseurs as well as a valuable research and learning tool.
+An important addition to the library of works about the late 19th century master artist, the comprehensive, educational and entertaining presentation juxtaposes rare archival photographs with spectacular contemporary footage of the Western wilderness, extensive presentation of Keith’s paintings, and the words of John Muir, Keith and others.